ShareShare

 How to describe a problem so that everyone understands it

-The difficulty in describing a problem is that many assume that everyone knows what the challenge is to be faced.
+The main difficulty in describing a problem is that many assume that everyone knows what the challenge is to be faced.
 In these cases, inevitably, a poorly elaborated or even incorrect description of the problem is produced.

 When you assume that the reason for a problem is already known, you end up with one of these two possible versions of the problem description: